ohlava/Fire-Spread/README.md

-# FireSpread Simulation
+# Fire Spread Simulator

 # Description
 The Fire Spread Simulator is an application developed in Unity that models the spread of fire in a procedurally generated world.
-It enables users to observe and analyze how fire propagates through different environments and conditions. (factors such as vegetation type, moisture levels, weather, height difference) The application is built with a set of classes and methods that generate a world, run the fire spread simulation, and visualize the outcome. (note that in this stage it is very simplified, but easily modifiable and extandable)
+It enables users to observe and analyze how fire propagates through different environments and conditions.
+The application is built with a set of classes and methods that generate a world, run the fire spread simulation, and visualize the outcome.

 This project now offers for example: